 Richard Lauve first saw an opportunity for healthcare systems improvement in the mid-1980s while serving as President of a small rural medical staff in Utah, navigating the challenges of a "new" payment system called DRGs.
 He observed that the physician-administration "team" rarely understood each others perspectives, and often failed to connect the basic level of a shared purpose.
 Non-clinical administrators rarely comprehended the gravity of being responsible for human life, and physicians rarely grasped that in the absence of "margin", there could be no mission.

-Later, while teaching medical students and residents, he realized that physicians are rarely taught the concepts they needed to comprehend the messages administrators were attempting to communicate.
-Similarly, even the best educated and most experienced non-clinical leaders were not ideally prepared to understand nor effectively communicate with physician leaders.
+Later, while teaching medical students and residents, he realized that physicians are rarely taught the concepts they needed in order to fully comprehend administrators.
+Similarly, most experienced non-clinical leaders were not ideally prepared to understand, or to communicate effectively with, physician leaders.

 Thus began a twenty year journey to unify the clinical and non-clinical leadership of healthcare delivery systems.